glutanimate/popup-dictionary/src/popup_dictionary/config.md

-### Popup Dictionary Configuration
+### Pop-up Dictionary Configuration

-*If Popup Dictionary has been a valuable asset in your studies, please consider  supporting my efforts by [buying me a coffee](https://ko-fi.com/X8X0L4YV), or by [pledging your support on Patreon](https://www.patreon.com/glutanimate).
-Each and every contribution is greatly appreciated and will help me maintain and improve Popup Dictionary as time goes by!*
+*If Pop-up Dictionary has been a valuable asset in your studies, please consider  supporting my efforts by [buying me a coffee](https://ko-fi.com/X8X0L4YV), or by [pledging your support on Patreon](https://www.patreon.com/glutanimate).
+Each and every contribution is greatly appreciated and will help me maintain and improve Pop-up Dictionary as time goes by!*

 Please note that the following settings do not sync and require a restart to apply: